 So, Snapchat may have temporarily locked your account to give you a chance to verify either your email or phone number.

 Snapchat prohibits bots or other automated tools on the platform.
 Therefore, Snapchat may have removed your account because you used bots to access Snapchat services or interact with other users.

 Snapchat has community guidelines that direct how users can post and interact with other users.
 A violation of any community guidelines puts your account at risk of deletion.

-Snapchat can delete your account if you commit any of these offenses.
+Snapchat can delete your account if you commit any of these offences.

 Did you attempt to contact anyone who had blocked you on Snapchat?
 Maybe you shared screenshots of your private chats with another user.
 Perhaps you shared snaps of other users without their consent.
 Snapchat views such actions as harassment or bullying.

 Users cannot share sexually suggestive or explicit content.
-You risk losing your account if your post any sexually exploitive or indicative content involving a child.
+You risk losing your account if your post any sexually exploitative or indicative content involving a child.

 There is a high chance Snapchat deleted your account if you promoted, incited, or glorified any form of violence.
 It’s prohibited.